 Then things started moving fast.
 Over the first half of this year, I developed rich relationships with many visionary leaders across the country engaged on similar missions, and I started business school on the weekends.
 I'd always wanted to go to business school and knew it would be a great experience.
 However, I could never have imagined that not only would I meet the most diversely talented and inspirational group of people of my life but that all 45 of them would join my leadership team to elevate Listen First Project to new heights.
 The distance between what I was doing in my normal job and what I could be doing with Listen First grew greater and greater.

 I just needed the courage to step out of the boat.
-Then tragedy struck Charlottesville.
-The hot rhetoric that inspired the founding of Listen First Project in 2013 had escalated to mob violence.
-There were now casualties of our incivility; it looked like our country was falling apart.
+Then tragedy struck Charlottesville, Virginia.
+The hot rhetoric that inspired the founding of Listen First Project in 2013 had escalated to mob violence, marches to murder.
+It looked like our country was falling apart.

 Listen First Project could no longer occupy only the margins of my life.
 The need and opportunity were too great.
 So I dedicated myself full-time to the Listen First mission.